Jeremiah85/Recipes/Sloppy Joes.md

 * 1/2 cup Shredded Cheese (I have used Chedder, Pepper Jack, Muenster, and Swiss)

 Preheat oven to temperature on the Can of Biscuits.
-Seperate `Can of Biscuits` into 10 biscuits.
+Separate `Can of Biscuits` into 10 biscuits.
 Flatten each biscuit and line a muffin tin cup with it.
 Divide `Sloppy Joes` between cups and top each one with `Cheese`.
 Bake for the time listed on the Can of Biscuits.